ishmaelhq/EEE3088F/README.md

 Upon Research, mainly YouTube.
 We have found the following ICs(Components in the hobby space are mostly affordable hence the researching on YouTube"for lack of a better phrase"):
 1. DRV8834RGER (The datasheet of which shall be attached in this repo)
 2. DRV8837CDSGR (The datasheet of which shall be attached in this repo)
 3. LN298D(The datasheet of which shall be attached in this repo) # Usually needs a heat sink.
 Less efficient than the other two
-Some useful YouTube links which provided clarity and a sense of direction on *Requirement 1*https://www.youtube.com/watch?v=PVyAcgYkzDs, https://www.youtube.com/watch?v=6HUs4ERsVkE&t=43s
+4. TB6612FG (Can also be an interesting alternative) Some useful YouTube links which provided clarity and a sense of direction on *Requirement 1*https://www.youtube.com/watch?v=PVyAcgYkzDs, https://www.youtube.com/watch?v=6HUs4ERsVkE&t=43s

 At this juncture, we shall perform cost and performance analysis of the above-mentioned motor drivers: